-Holiday weight gain in a daunting thought for many people.
+Holiday weight gain is a daunting thought for many people.
 From work parties to family gatherings, temptation is everywhere.
 It is easy to slip into old habits and put goals on the back burner.
 Holidays tend to encourage overeating and the consumption of high calorie foods.

 On average, adults in Western societies gain one pound between the months of November and January.
 This might not seem like much, but for some people, that can add up throughout the years.
 If left unaddressed, it can become harder to lose that weight.